cnizzardini/cakephp-swagger-bake/README.md

 bin/cake swagger models
 ```

+### Reporting Issues

+This is a new library so please take some steps before reporting issues.
+You can copy & paste the JSON SwaggerBake
+outputs into https://editor.swagger.io/ which will automatically convert the JSON into YML and display potential
+schema issues.

+Please included the following in your issues a long with a brief description:

+- Steps to Reproduce
+- Expected Outcome
+- Actual Outcome

+Feature requests are welcomed.

 ### Contribute

 Send pull request to help improve this library.
 You can include SwaggerBake in your primary Cake project as a